The biggest takeaways and full winners from The Game Awards

 But before we get to the rest of the highlights, some disclosure: NPR is one of the more than 100 outlets that contributed ballots to The Game Awards, which picked winners based on those tallies and an open online voting system.

+- Matthew McConaughey touted Exodus, which resembles Mass Effect with Interstellar flourishes.
+He also said that players would have unique relationships with the character he performs — leading to speculation that generative AI might be involved.

-- Capcom unveiled the trailer for Monster Hunter Wilds, set for a 2025 release.
+- Capcom announced Monster Hunter Wilds with a new trailer.
+It's set for a 2025 release.

+- The minds behind Personas 3, 4 and 5 trotted out a new fantasy JRPG called Metaphor: ReFantazio.

 - No Man's Sky developer Sean Murray revealed Light No Fire, an upcoming open world title pitched as a "procedural, fantasy, unexplored earth."